Krindlekrax: Plot

-Later, Ruskin finds out from his drunken dad that everyone in Lizard Street was responsible for the monster getting into the sewers in the first place, and how it grew so big.
-Suddenly Corky unexpectedly dies, and everyone suspects it to be a heart attack, but Ruskin knows that Krindlekrax was responsible, and is angry with all of Lizard Street for allowing it to happen.
+Ashamed of his parents' role in Krindlekrax's existence, Ruskin attempts to end his friendship with Corky, but Corky assures him that he values Ruskin's friendship too highly to end it like that.
+However, Corky unexpectedly dies that night, and everyone suspects it to be a heart attack, but Ruskin knows that Krindlekrax was responsible, and is angry with all of Lizard Street for allowing it to happen.

 Ruskin is so upset with Corky's death that he can't get out of bed, but many people bring him gifts and tell him the story of how Corky got a gold medal (that he later gave to Ruskin as a present) for saving Lizard Street.
-After this, Ruskin decides to save the street from the wrath of Krindlekrax once and for all.
+As a child, Corky was playing in the local rubbish tip and found an unexploded bomb; when Corky restarted the bomb by stepping on it, he remained perfectly still for the next several hours until the police and army were able to get someone in to disarm the bomb.
+After hearing this story, Ruskin decides to save the street from the wrath of Krindlekrax once and for all.

-Later that night, Ruskin lures the monster out of the sewers, and tames it by throwing Corky's medal in its mouth, banishing it to the sewers forever.
+Later that night, Ruskin lures the monster out of the sewers, and tames it by throwing Corky's medal in its mouth (much like the tale in the play that inspired the name of the Caves' pub), removing the medal in exchange for Krindlekrax agreeing to remain in the sewers forever.

-After catching a terrible cold, Elvis can't do the play any more, so Ruskin takes his place and it all goes well, but Elvis isn't pleased and smashes all the windows in Lizard Street that he can in a tantrum.
+After catching a terrible cold while "sleep-walking" the night before, Elvis can't do the play any more, so Ruskin takes his place and it all goes well, but Elvis isn't pleased and smashes all the windows in Lizard Street that he can in a tantrum.
 Ruskin stops Elvis' window smashing by bursting his ball and after a long talk, they become friends again.